cawolfkreo/Cease-and-Desist-History-Big-N/README.md

-# History of sins by N
+# History of sins by Nintendo

 ## Table of Contents
 <details><summary>Expand to see contents</summary>